Category Archives: pr2_en

 Testing correctness

 To test the correctness, we will index a folder that I have prepared for you.
+If you are on the lab computer, you can access it directly over the network.
+If you are using your own computer, download the archive provided and change the path for find .
 Your numbers for each category should match the ones presented in this example.

 We use a tool called find to search for files and folders and limit it to only show files and print without the path.
 First we show the location where we are searching in, then we specify to only show files (omit folders) and we then print the names of files without the path.
-This will be piped into the program we just created.
+The output of find (from stdout , standard output stream) will be piped into our programs stdin (standard input stream).

 Command executed: find ~/M/risto.heinsar/lab_cat/ -type f -printf '%f\n' | ./task1_category